 14.)
 Krakow, Poland

-A traveller’s delight – this city is perhaps the most popular city to visit in Poland and comes up trumps whenever you look for cities to visit in Poland.
+A traveller’s delight – this city is perhaps the most popular city to visit in Poland and comes up trumps whenever you look for places in Poland to visit.
+You see, Krakow is an amazingly well-connected city for cheap flights.
+It has a network of flights that run all across Europe with airlines like Ryanair.
+This means you can grab a bargain if you pack light.

 15.)
 Zagreb, Croatia